How Local Government Became A Voice for ‘Save The Cowboy’

 The communities of Central and North Central Montana gave generously to ‘Save the Cowboy’.

 Over $100,000 was raised to fund research of federal land grazing laws pertaining to the American Prairie Reserve’s request to change in use of federal grazing allotments.
-Jim Carlson was hired to research federal grazing policy and facilitate the formation of the Montana Natural Resource Coalition (MTNRC).
+Jim Carlson was hired to research federal grazing policy as a guide for BLM decision regarding the APR grazing requests.
+Further, Jim would facilitate the formation of the Montana Natural Resource Coalition (MTNRC), a coalition of counties to oversee federal land use decisions from a local level.

 MTNRC is a coalition of county commissioners formed to effectively engage the executive branch government and administrative agencies regarding natural resources such as federal land grazing.
 This coalition of local government officials gives the grassroots ‘Save the Cowboy’ movement and the communities affected a voice with the federal agencies.